Day Rate vs Project Price vs Per-m² Pricing for UK Trades (2026) featured image

 Rise in National Living Wage since 2021 (to £12.71)

-Before you pick a pricing model, you need to know what the market is paying.
+One of the biggest mistakes I see at Together We Count is tradespeople pricing jobs without knowing what the market is actually paying.
+Before you pick a pricing model, you need to know the numbers.
 These figures come from Checkatrade, Superscript Insurance, and ConcreteMath, cross-referenced against real forum discussions.

 TradeDay Rate (Midlands)Hourly RateLondon Rate (+35%)